Scottish Water staff vote to strike amid dispute over pay and conditions

 “Management is attempting to impose a new grading structure and pay offer, while simultaneously feathering the nest of the new chief executive in breach of the Scottish Government’s public sector pay policy.”

-A Scottish Water spokesperson said on Thursday it is continuing to seek negotiations with unions over “a fair and reasonable proposal” to increase every employee’s pay and modernise its salary structure.
+A Scottish Water spokesperson said: “We continue to seek negotiations with trade unions over a very fair and reasonable proposal to increase every employee’s pay by at least 8% and modernise our pay structure in a way that our colleagues are demanding.”